Citations, Local Directories, Local Listings, Business listings, whatever you call it, it’s important to know it matters.

 Step 3: List everything you want to be added to your citations.

 Name, address, and phone numbers are a must.
 But do not stop there, directories allow you to submit hours of operation, photos, Social media URLs, alternate phone numbers, categories or services you provide, special offers, and a host of other things specific to each directory.
 Gather all of this information before you begin; this will make your life easier down the road.

 Step 4: Start creating and claiming your business listings!

-For the purposes of this blog, we will focus on Google (it’s the most important anyways; but you should definitely take care of the Top 10 to 15 directories: Moz has a great list here).
+For the purposes of this blog, we will focus on Google (it’s the most important anyway, but you should definitely take care of the Top 10 to 15 directories: Moz has a great list here).

 Log into your Google account, navigate to Google My Business, type in your Business name, and select your business.
 At this point you will find out if this is claimed or not; if it is, you will have to request access and follow the steps Google provides.
 If not, great!
 You will either be updating the listing or adding your business by clicking “Add your business”.

-Remember when I mentioned to select someone who will own this?
+Remember when I mentioned selecting someone who will own this?
 Well, once you have done all of the above, you will be mailed a verification code from Google to confirm you are really the owner of this business.
 Once you receive the code (takes about 5-7 business days), you will be able to start managing your listing on Google and will be officially verified in the eyes of Google.